-The Department of Environmental Affairs and Tourism aims to create favourable conditions for responsible tourism growth and development by promoting and developing tourism.
-This increases job and entrepreneurial opportunities and encourages the participation of previously disadvantaged individuals (PDIs).
-It focuses on facilitating the growth of the tourism industry by providing support to the public and private sectors, and the broader community.
+The newly formed Department of Tourism aims to fulfil the national Government's role towards creating the conditions for responsible tourism growth and development by promoting and developing tourism, thereby increasing job and entrepreneurial opportunities and encouraging the meaningful participation of previously disadvantaged individuals.
+The focus will be on facilitating the growth of the tourism industry by providing support to the public and private sectors, and the broader community.